Arts, history and traditions at the heart of Cornouaille

 Old Quimper

-The first thing to contemplate on arriving in Quimper’s historic town center is the chain of bridges along the Odet River, alongside the remains of the fortifications and ramparts.
+The first thing to contemplate on arriving in Quimper’s historic city center is the chain of bridges over the Odet River along the remains of the fortifications and ramparts.
 In the narrow streets, the timber-framed houses will charm you with their grandeur and charisma.

 Between the timber-framed houses and Saint-Corentin Cathedral, you’ll pass along Rue Kéréon, Quimper’s most popular shopping street.